 Fixed- or Adjustable-Rate Home Loans

-Most mortgages are differentiated by two factors: your interest rate and the length of your loan’s term (we’ll talk more about loan terms in section 7).
+Most mortgages are differentiated by two factors: your interest rate and the length of your loan’s term.

 Your interest rate can either be fixed, which means it doesn’t ever change for the life of your mortgage; or it can be adjustable, which means it may change after a predetermined amount of time and depending on market conditions.